-I am a Filipina-American Kiwi ceramic artist from a small, rural settlement in New Zealand called Waiuku, which means ‘clay water’ in Te Reo Māori.
-Art-making for me is very much about taking the Earth and playing, transforming it, breaking it down and choosing what deserves to become permanent.
+My name is North Madison Cowper.
+I'm a New York-based ceramic artist from a small, rural settlement in New Zealand called Waiuku, which means ‘clay water’ in Te Reo Māori.
+I take the Earth and play with it, transform it, and break it down, choosing what deserves to become permanent.

 Clay, for me, fosters respect for our Earth.
 It is a material that requires close attention.
 If you disregard it, leave it too long or rush it, it may crack and come apart.
 You need to spend time caring for the clay, the Earth, to properly use its inner workings.